-I am pleased to offer child and adult individual, family, and group therapy.
+I offer child and adult individual, family, and group therapy.
 Please see the FAQ page for more information on rates, insurance, and availability.

 I am excited to offer group therapy for Shyness and Social Anxiety (SA).
 My group will help you learn new skills, discover that you are not alone in dealing with SA, find support, and learn how to do the work required for making positive change.
 You will also discover that people of all backgrounds, abilities, educations, and income levels deal with SA.